 Additionally - specific questions can be emailed to our experts in advance, email us at email@example.com

-Whether you're a beginner starting out as a nightscape photographer, or you have equipment that you'd like help with, or even if you're an expert looking for top tips on processing, this experience is for you.
 This extended course will give you ample time to get to know your camera and photography techniques followed with supervised imaging sessions, including taking your own pictures in what is one of the best dark sky locations in England.
 No previous knowledge is required.
-Bring your camera if you have one and laptop but they are not essential.
+Bring your camera, tripod and laptop (if you have one).

 - Getting to know your camera